Neskol/MaiLib/README.md

 - image folders should be structured in `image/Texture2D/` and the files should start with 'UI_Jacket_xxxxxx.jpg', where 'xxxxxx' matches the music id specified in `music.xml` in each a000 folder.
 Please make sure to add 0s at the front of this so that it contains 6 digits
 - The difficulty parameter is listed 0-4, from Basic to Re:Master.
-In MaiLib, I specified rules for Easy and Utage but it takes time for me to figure it out, or you could implement it on your own, referring MaiLib code
+In MaiLib, I specified rules for Easy and Utage, but it takes time for me to figure it out, or you could implement it on your own, referring MaiLib code
 - All paths, reguardless of operating system, should end with a path separator like "/" or "\".
 Do not include the